 Before sports training

 They can be taken before starting a workout to reduce muscle frequency.
 They can also help optimize protein synthesis.
-As soon as a workout ends, they can be consumed to better prepare the body to recover properly.
+As soon as a workout is over, they can be consumed to better prepare the body for proper recovery.

 Taking EAAs during peri-training helps promote the post-exercise anabolic response.
-These essential amino acids can therefore be taken before and after sports sessions in order to better grow your muscles.
-Their consumption is also a good way to properly regulate the body's recovery period.
+These essential amino acids can be taken before and after workouts to help your muscles grow.
+Consuming them is also a good way to regulate your body's recovery period.

 What dosage of EAA is adequate?

-On a daily basis, it is generally necessary to opt for a consumption of 10 g of EAA for significant results.
-This dosage can be split into two equal parts, the first part of which can be taken before the session.
+On a daily basis, you should generally opt for a consumption of 10g of EAA for significant results.
+This dosage can be split into two equal parts, the first of which can be taken before the session.

-The second part will be taken after the training session for a satisfactory result.
-It is not an obligation to take it every day, if we manage to provide enough protein to the body.
+The second portion, however, should be taken after the workout for satisfactory results.
+It's not necessary to take it every day, provided you're able to provide your body with enough protein.

 EAA or BCAA?